Not found what you're looking for?

 Description of activity

-We are an independent parent-led charity covering the Borough of Richmond-upon-Thames and surrounding areas, which aims to help children and young people with additional needs and their families.
+We are an independent parent-led charity based in the Borough of Richmond-upon-Thames and open to anyone from anywhere.
+We aim to provide a wide range of services to support children and young people with any additional needs and their families.

 We welcome children any additional needs and disabilities including autistic spectrum disorder, Down’s syndrome, hearing or visual impairment, cerebral palsy, developmental delay, ADHD and rare or undiagnosed syndromes.